Execution and Debugging

 Screenshots (Evidence)

-For web nodes (Web Flow and Smart Locators), captured screenshots appear as clickable thumbnails.
+For web nodes (Smart Web Flow, Web Flow, and Smart Locators), captured screenshots appear as clickable thumbnails.
 Click to view at full size.

 Debugging Failures